SESLOC Spotlight highlights local organizations that make the Central Coast community so incredible.

 How many volunteers?
 200

 What’s your mission?
 Hospice of San Luis Obispo County is an incorporated 501(c)3 volunteer hospice serving San Luis Obispo County residents who are facing a life-limiting illness, end of life, or grief.
 We recognize death as a natural and personal event.
 In this spirit, we support the community in working with those near the end of life and the people who love them by providing in-home support, caregiver respite, grief counseling, support groups, community response, and education.
-All services are offered free of chard.
+All services are offered free of charge.
 We envision a community that recognizes death as a part of life; where dying and grieving as embraced as natural; where all have access to support services without charge; where no one dies or is left to grieve without comfort.

 What’s unique about Hospice of San Luis Obispo County?
 Hospice of San Luis Obispo County is one of only 23 non-medical hospices left in our country.
 Our community is incredibly lucky to have two types of hospices, medical and non-medical, who can collaborate together to offer a full spectrum of support.